Development of Minecraft: Java Edition: 1.5: "Redstone Update"

 On 13 March 2013, the Redstone Update released.
 Bergensten stated that "[the update] marks the start of a series of new, more focused updates from the developer that focus on a feature or a theme."
 The main changes in the update are different ways that the player can make use of redstone, including a block named the "daylight detector" that can trigger circuits depending on the time of day.

 1.6: "Horse Update"

-Released in 1 July 2013, The Horse Update added a new form of transportation with horses, donkeys and mules along with horse armour.
+Released on 1 July 2013, The Horse Update added a new form of transportation with horses, donkeys and mules along with horse armour.
+The horses' appearance was inspired by a fanmade Minecraft mod Mo' Creatures.
 The update also introduced leads, carpets, terracotta, hay bales, name tags and coal blocks.